backlogs/www/_posts/en/2000-01-01-introduction.markdown

 We're building this tool during our free time and, therefore, have only been able to test it in the following environments:

-* Firefox 3.5.x Mac OS X (Snow Leopard)
+* Google Chrome 6.0.x Windows XP
-* Google Chrome 5.0.x Windows XP and Mac OS X (Snow Leopard)
+* Google Chrome 6.0.x Mac OS X (Snow Leopard)
 * Redmine 1.0.0
 * PostgreSQL 8.4.4
 * MySQL 5.0.83